AsyncLuck/lnd_invoice/README.md

 Outside of the Visual Studio solution:

-* Prestashop module => connect to minimal api and the Blazor frontend (allow Lightning payment on your shop)
+* Prestashop module => connect to minimal api and the Blazor frontend (allow Lightning payments on your shop)

 ## Security